clarestudio/pic32icsp/README.md

 ## Hardware wirings

+ATtiny2313 connections:

 * pin 20 (Vcc) -- 3.3V power supply
 * pin 10 (GND) -- common ground
 * pin 2 (RxD) -- upstream serial port (connect to the USB UART module)
 * pin 3 (TxD) -- upstream serial port (connect to the USB UART module)
 * pin 4 (XTAL2) -- connect quartz crystal and a load capacitor (may be 22pF)
 * pin 5 (XTAL1) -- connect quartz crystal and a load capacitor (may be 22pF)
-* pin 14 (PB2) -- MCLR# of the target PIC32MX
+* pin 14 (PB2) -- connect to MCLR# of the target PIC32MX
-* pin 13 (PB1) -- PGEC of the target PIC32MX
+* pin 13 (PB1) -- connect to PGEC of the target PIC32MX
-* pin 12 (PB0) -- PGED of the target PIC32MX
+* pin 12 (PB0) -- connect to PGED of the target PIC32MX

 ## How to build firmware

-To obtain the firmware binary image, you need gmake, avr-binutils, avr-gcc, and avr-libc.
+To obtain the firmware binary image, you need gmake, avr-binutils, avr-gcc, avr-libc, and avrdude.
 Adjust Makefiles and run (g)make.

 Suggested fuse bits for ATtiny2313: